kxrn0/TOP_ruby/ruby/04_object_oriented_programming_basics/tic_tac_toe/words/WORDS.md

 「player one」 > 100

-Invalid cell number!
-Please enter a number in [1, 9] for the cells!
+Invalit input!
+Please enter a number in [1, 9], or a help command!

 「player one」 > b